aroberge/friendly-traceback-docs/docs/html/_sources/adding_exception.rst.txt

     def unbound_local_error(*args):
         _ = current_lang.lang
         return _(
-            "    In Python, variables that are used inside a function are known as \n" "    local variables.
-Before they are used, they must be assigned a value.\n" "    A variable that is used before it is assigned a value is assumed to\n" "    be defined outside that function; it is known as a 'global'\n" "    (or sometimes 'nonlocal') variable.
-You cannot assign a value to such\n" "    a global variable inside a function without first indicating to\n" "    Python that this is a global variable, otherwise you will see\n" "    an UnboundLocalError.\n"
+            "In Python, variables that are used inside a function are known as \n" "local variables.
+Before they are used, they must be assigned a value.\n" "A variable that is used before it is assigned a value is assumed to\n" "be defined outside that function; it is known as a 'global'\n" "(or sometimes 'nonlocal') variable.
+You cannot assign a value to such\n" "a global variable inside a function without first indicating to\n" "Python that this is a global variable, otherwise you will see\n" "an UnboundLocalError.\n"
         )

 We use gettext for providing translations.
 You do not need to be